 2. Structure of the Sunwah Foundation Global Young Leaders Network

-In order to manage all Sunwah GYLN Chapters effectively and productively, a Committee of five young leaders which comprises one Chairman, two Vice Chairmen and two Committee Members is linked up with Hong Kong, Beijing, Hanoi, HCMC, UK, Canada, Japan, Macau and Cambodia.
+In order to manage all Sunwah GYLN Chapters effectively and productively, a Committee of five young leaders which comprises one Chairman, two Vice Chairmen and two Committee Members is linked up with Hong Kong, Beijing, Hanoi, HCMC, UK, Canada, PLLC, Japan, Macau and Cambodia.
 The Committee is in charge of organizing activities and projects in various forms as culture exchange, charity events, etc. that involves participation and supports of GYLN members and local communities, and aims to build leadership skills and commit social service obligations to society by submitting project proposals to Sunwah Foundation.

 - All members of Sunwah GYLN will be invited to participate in Sunwah Foundation’s events/activities/projects.